← All posts

 We're building this

-Stewie is a product intelligence layer that scans your codebase, asks your team simple questions to verify what it finds, and builds a living product contract that everyone can access.
+Stewie is a product intelligence layer that scans your codebase, asks your team simple questions to verify what it finds, and builds a living behavior spec that everyone can access.

 No spec writing.
 No documentation maintenance.
 Just answer questions about your product, and the contract builds itself.